-One of the best reasons to create a view is to support data security.
+One of the most beneficial purposes served by views is to extend the data security features of DB2.
 Views can be created that provide a subset of rows, a subset of columns, or a subset of both rows and columns from the base table.

 How do views help provide row and column level security?
 Consider an EMPLOYEE table that contains all of the pertinent information regarding an enterprise's employees.
 Typically, name, address, position, age, and salary information would be contained in such a table.
 However, not every user will require access to all of this information.
 Specifically, it may become necessary to shield the salary information from most users.
-You can accomplish this by creating a view that does not contain the salary column and then granting most users the ability to access the view instead of the base table.
-The salary column will not be visible to users of the view.
+This can be done by creating a view that does not contain the salary column and granting most users the ability to access the view, instead of the base table.

-Or perhaps you need to implement security at the row level.
+Similarly, row level security may be necessary.
 Consider a table that contains project information.
 Typically this would include project name, purpose, start date, and who is responsible for the project.
 Perhaps the security requirements of the projects within your organization deem that only the employee who is responsible for the project can access their project data.
-By storing the authorization ID of the responsible employee in the PROJECT table, a view can be created using the USER special register such as the one shown below:
+By storing the authid of the responsible employee in the PROJECT table, a view can be created using the USER special register such as the one shown below:

-''' CREATE VIEW MY_PROJECTS

-(PROJ_NO, PROJ_NAME, DEPT_NO,
+CREATE VIEW MY_PROJECTS (PROJ_NO, PROJ_NAME, DEPT_NO, PROJ_STAFF, PROJ_START_DATE, PROJ_END_DATE)

-PROJ_STAFF, PROJ_START_DATE,

-PROJ_END_DATE)